razorstun/legendary-parakeet/ansible/ReadMe.txt

-	-Host file is a text file that contains list of target hosts -ping all target host inside hostfile and skip hostKeyChecking prompt: ANSIBLE_HOST_KEY_CHECKING=False ansible all -m ping or we can set the ANSIBLE_HOST_KEY_CHECKING=False as defaults in ansible.cfg file -To get the output printed as one line for each host add -0 at the end of the ansible executable: ansible ubuntu -m ping -o -To list host
+	-Host file is a text file that contains list of target hosts -ping all target host inside hostfile and skip hostKeyChecking prompt: ANSIBLE_HOST_KEY_CHECKING=False ansible all -m ping or we can set the ANSIBLE_HOST_KEY_CHECKING=False as defaults in ansible.cfg file -To get the output printed as one line for each host add -o at the end of the ansible executable: ansible ubuntu -m ping -o -To list host
 		single: ansible hostname --list-hosts
 		group: ansible groupname --list-hosts